 Open Access Repository: Humanities Commons

 Our newest venture goes beyond collecting and sharing our student blog posts and essays, and aims to facilitate sharing of our significant research papers, data, dissertations, theses and presentations.
 Whilst staff and research students are able to use the City Repository, the Humanities Commons network provides us with the opportunity to create a core collection of our combined intellectual output, including that from masters students, alumni and affiliated colleagues.
 The Humanities Commons offers an open access repository, and as such makes it easy for documents of all kinds to be shared.
-The concept of open access is a key factor for change in scholarly communication processes, with the aim of making research findings free and available to all, via the internet.
-The non-profit network is open to all, and anyone can register in order to establish a profile, upload their work, join groups and engage in further professional communication activities.
+The concept of open access is a key factor for change in scholarly communication processes, with the aim of making research findings and review free to access and develop, via the internet.
+The non-profit Humanities Commons network is open to all, and anyone can register in order to establish a profile, upload their work, join groups and engage in further professional communication activities.
 All outputs uploaded to the repository are given a Digital Object Identifier (DOI), that serves as ‘a permalink, citation source, and assertion of authorship all in one’.

 We have established a private group, CityLIS, on the Humanities Commons, which any student, staff member, alumni or honorary members can request to join, once they have registered with Humanities Commons.
 Members can associate their uploaded files, with the CityLIS group, so that their work is included in our collection.
 The collection is visible to everyone, whether a member of our group or not.
 The group function also allows us to communicate with each other via a private discussion forum, to schedule events, to link to a website and to work collaboratively on documents.